Start where you are. Use what you have. Do what you can. ~ Arthur Ashe

 Gold can be spent on anything you can afford that is on either a chronicle sheet that character has earned, anything on the ‘Always Available’ list (detailed within the Roleplaying Guild Guide), or anything they have adequate ‘Fame’ for.
 Fame is the total amount of Prestige Points a character has earned in their career, regardless of how many of said PP a character has already spent.
 What are Prestige Points?
 So glad you asked.

 In addition to gold, players are awarded Prestige Points (PP) at the end of every mission.
 For completing the primary objective of a mission you receive 1 PP. Every scenario* also has a secondary objective (they are not always made explicit to you during the briefing, so keep your ears open!) that yields a second PP if completed.
 These prestige points can be used in a number of very useful ways.
-My brother and I wrote this guide to getting the most out of your PP that many have found helpful.
-Most players use their first 2 PP for a wand of cure light wounds, so as not to place the onus of keeping themselves healed upon other players.
+My brother and I wrote this guide to getting the most out of your PP. Most players use their first 2 PP for a wand of cure light wounds, so as not to place the onus of keeping themselves healed upon other players.
 Even if your character cannot use such a wand themselves, there is usually someone at the table who can use it to heal you after combat is over.
 Some characters may have another purchase more important to make at the beginning, but the wand should be obtained as early as is feasible in a character’s career, and replaced when it has been exhausted.

 *Very occasionally special scenarios are produced that for one reason or another only award 1 PP, as they have no secondary objectives.
 They are very rare, and typically feature special ‘pre-gen’ characters to play as rather than your own character.